-Last night one Green, six Labour and six Conservative councillors sat together to discuss and agree what would be put in front of the next full council meeting for a balanced budget for the next 5 years.
+At the last Policy and Resources meeting one Green, six Labour and six Conservative councillors sat together to discuss and agree what would be put in front of the next full council meeting for a balanced budget for the next five years.
 We decide where council money is spent.
-There was cross party agreement for a new climate change / sustainability officer, money for better enforcement of on street parking and dog muck, money for out of hours street cleaning as well as an agreement to help bring empty properties back into use by levelling 2x council tax surcharge on empty properties.
-I love it when we are united and can agree to move forward on a cross party basis.
+There was cross party agreement for a new climate change / sustainability officer, money for better enforcement of on street parking and dog muck, money for out of hours street cleaning as well as an agreement to help bring empty properties back into use by doubling council tax surcharge on empty properties.
+I love it when we are united and can agree to move forward on a cross-party basis.

 But as you can imagine there were some things that were not universally accepted.
 As chair of the committee I do try my best to give and take between the two groups and do my best to bring the temperature down to allow some compromises.
 It’s not easy – in fact it is exhausting – but I guess that is what Green’s are hard wired to try to do.
 Probably getting flak from both of the other groups in the process.